shadabkhedri/master-thesis-structural-engineering/README.md

 # master-thesis-structural-engineering
-Data-driven modeling of ship–structure interaction using AIS data and probabilistic methods This repository contains my master thesis focused on data-driven modeling of ship–structure interaction using AIS data.
+This repository contains my master thesis focused on data-driven modeling of ship–structure interaction using AIS data.

 Key aspects: